How 2: Series overview

-1 The last episode of the series was a 30th anniversary special.
+1 The last episode of the series was a comedy special, aired as part of CITV's comedy week.

 2 Before that, there was "The Best of How 2" which aired on 18 August 1997.

 3 The last episode of the series was a Christmas special.

 How Goes 2

-There was no regular series in 1998 but there was a spin-off series called How Goes 2, which aired from 25 February to 15 April 1998.
-The series focused on Fred and Gareth going to different places each week, and the 8 shows featured segments from the first 6-year run, featuring the original 3 presenters.
+There was no regular series in 1998, but there was a spin-off series called How Goes 2, which aired from 25 February to 15 April 1998.
+This series focused on Fred and Gareth going to different places each week, and the eight shows featured segments from the first six-year run, that cast the original three presenters.